 A tablespoon of this adds just the right amount of sweetness.
 Remember not to leave an open bottle of maple syrup on the shelf as it can go moldy.
 It should be stored in the fridge.

-Tips for Making the Best Choc Orange Pots
+Tips for Making the Best Chocolate and Orange Mousse

 How to Whip Heavy Cream

 Don’t over whip the cream!
-You can whip the cream by hand but it's much easier and faster to do it with an electric whisk or a stand mixer.
+You can whip the cream by hand in a large bowl but it's much easier and faster to do it with an electric whisk or a stand mixer with the whisk attachment.
 Keep a close eye on it as you whisk, especially if you’re using a stand mixer.
 It can over whip quickly!

 Start on a low speed and never leave the mixer whilst you're whipping.
-The perfect time to stop is when the cream thickens and starts to form little peaks.
+First you look for soft peaks - this means the cream starts to form soft The perfect time to stop is when the cream thickens and starts to form what is known as stiff peaks (the cream holds it's shape in a point).
 You will know if it is over whipped as the texture turns very clumpy and almost curd like.

 How to Rescue Overwhipped Cream?